-As noted above, the scope of DTR 4.2 changed from 1 January 2021 after the implementation period following Brexit ended on 31 December 2020.
-DTR 4.2 now applies to all issuers that have shares or debt securities admitted to trading on a UKregulated market; previously it applied to issuers whose shares or debt securities were admitted to trading on an EEA-regulated market and whose Home State was the UK.
-The table opposite outlines the application of DTR 4.2 and the AIM Rules for Companies from 1 January 2021.
+DTR 4.2 applies to all issuers that have shares or debt securities admitted to trading on a UK-regulated market.
+A summary of the application of DTR 4.2 and the AIM Rules for Companies is provided in the table opposite.